Our products

 February 26, 2026Maria José Sáez Pastor⏱ 10 min de lectura

 Zarzuela is the great seafood stew of Catalan cuisine: a combination of fish and shellfish cooked in a base of sofrito, tomato, white wine, and an almond picada.
-It's a celebratory dish born in the ports of the Costa Brava that is now served in the best Mediterranean restaurants.
-I'll give you the traditional step-by-step recipe with the tricks that separate a good zarzuela from an extraordinary one.
+It is a celebratory dish that originated in the ports of the Costa Brava and is now served in the best restaurants on the Mediterranean.
+I’ll give you the traditional step-by-step recipe with the tricks that separate a good zarzuela from an extraordinary one.

 1. What is fish zarzuela?